Send food products correctly

 - Insert the food products in a special carton for shipping: the package must be of an appropriate size (not excessively large), without further labels or external addresses that may confuse the courier and with an excellent multi-layered packaging.

-- Place the food in the cardboard box and fill in any gaps with newspapers or other lightweight fillerso that the products cannot slip inside the box.
+- Place the food in the cardboard box and fill in any gaps with newspapers or other lightweight filler so that the products cannot slip inside the box.

 - Seal the package with adhesive tape, reinforcing the corners and, if necessary, wrapping it with parchment paper.